Lab Manual

 Boundaries & Social Events

 The Larremore Lab is a community, and my job as PI is to lead that community in a direction that’s good for the science and good for the members of the lab.
 But there are also social aspects to the community.
-For instance, I host open and optional lab dinners that I also invite my friends and family to, we have a joint monthly happy hour with the Clauset Lab, and many people regularly eat lunch together or even exercise together.
+For instance, I host open and optional lab dinners that I also invite my friends and family to, we have a joint happy hour from time to time with the Clauset Lab and Kissler Lab, and many people regularly eat lunch together or even exercise together.
 In my opinion, these social events and connections are a wonderful and important part of being in any lab.
 However, they can also blur boundaries, particularly when labels like employer, advisor, and friend start to collide.
 So to be clear: my roles as PI, professor, and your advisor will always be my top priority.

 The Clauset Lab

 We work closely with the Clauset Lab.
 We have shared lab meetings, shared lab space, a shared slack, and a few big shared projects.
 We also share many of the same values about openness and culture.
 Aaron Clauset and I have been collaborating since 2012.
-We work well together, and as of last count (Summer 2019), that included 10 publications and 2 large grants.
+We work well together, and as of last count (Summer 2024), that included 23 publications and 3 large grants.
 While our labs are distinct from each other, the degree of overlap between them has, so far, been highly productive!

 When problems come up…